AiswaryaRD/Machine-Learning-Project-on-Subreddit-Classification/README.md

 Group Number  : 1

  ## Project Overview:
  The project applies Machine Learning (ML) and Natural Language Processing (NLP) techniques to automate moral judgment classification in the r/AmItheJerk subreddit.
-Users in this community post narratives seeking feedback on whether their actions were justified, with responses classified using the acronyms:
+Users in this community post narratives seeking feedback on whether their actions were justified, with responses classified using the labels:

     - YTJ (Yes, The Jerk)
     - NTJ (Not, The Jerk)